Our Granting Approach

 We aim to support organisations that have a strong track record in meeting the community's needs and ensuring lasting endurance through their leadership approach, strong governance, community accountability, efficient resource use, robust operations and positive culture.

 Gandel Foundation grants to organisations serving the Jewish community, the wider Australian community and in Israel.
-We grant in five issue areas and provide three levels of grants.
+Gandel Foundation has three levels of grant giving that apply to all our issue areas

 Access and C Care Joint Project Launch 2020